The Dove Foundation: "Opinion poll" campaign

 From 2005 to 2007, the organization partnered with Feature Films for Families to conduct a telephone opinion poll regarding movie content.
 Dove says that over 4.5 million participated in the survey.
 300 complaints were lodged with the Missouri Attorney General's No Call unit as a result.
 Dove and their partner were accused by the state of Missouri of violating its "Do Not Call Implementation Act" by using the opinion poll as a means of circumventing the Act to allow Feature Films For Families to market its products.
 The state of Missouri imposed a restraining order on these activities in Missouri in March 2006.

 As a result of the Missouri Attorney General's lawsuit, Feature Films for Families Inc. of Murray, Utah, and the Dove Foundation reached a settlement agreement in the amount of US$70,000 in August 2006 for the alleged violation of state "No Call" laws.

 Dove Channel

 In September 2015, Cinedigm partnered with The Dove Foundation to launch Dove Channel, an online streaming service geared towards kids and faith-based viewers.

+Film profitability studies

+The Dove Foundation commissioned two studies examining the relationship between MPA film ratings and profitability.
+Data for both studies was compiled by Kagan Research LLC (formerly Kagan Media Appraisals) and analyzed by economists at the Seidman College of Business at Grand Valley State University.

+The first study, published in 1999, examined 2,380 films released between 1988 and 1997 and found that the average G-rated film generated a 78 percent greater return on investment than the average R-rated film, despite R-rated productions constituting a far larger share of releases.

+A follow-up study released in June 2005 examined nearly 3,000 widely distributed films from 1989 to 2003.
+It found that the average G-rated film was 11 times more profitable than its R-rated counterpart, even though the industry had produced approximately 12 times more R-rated films than G-rated ones during the period.
+The study also noted that the number of G-rated releases had increased following the publication of the 1999 findings, suggesting the earlier research may have influenced studio decision-making.